-High in protein and fiber, but not in added sugar, Shakeology can be a delicious and easy part of a balanced breakfast.
+High in protein and fiber, but not in added sugar, Shakeology can be a delicious and easy way to add these nutrients and more to a balanced breakfast.

-It has potent superfoods and botanicals; helps curb cravings; provides healthy energy; and is a nutritious way to start your day.
+It has potent superfoods and botanicals; provides healthy energy; and is a nutrient-dense way to start your day.

-When you drink Shakeology as part of a healthy breakfast, you’re setting yourself up for success for the rest of the day.
+When you drink Shakeology each morning, you’re setting yourself up for success for the rest of the day.

 For inspiration on how to whip up the perfect shake to start your day in no time flat, check out these tasty Shakeology breakfast recipes.